 Each network scan requires several base-level settings that guide the discovery scan of your network.
-Discovery settings are grouped by a general name that describes the area of the network that the settings scan.
+These discovery settings are grouped by a general name that describes the area of the network that the settings scan.
+Discovery Settings are accessible from the Discovery Settings dialog (Discover > Discovery Settings) and the Discovery Wizard.